 There is a less common negotiation strategy known as the Open Kimono.
 Instead of hoarding information, you give it freely.
 You openly explain both your needs and what you have to offer.
 If the other person reciprocates with open arms, you can work together to capture amazing opportunities.

 It occurs to me that many private companies play the game of business as a negotiation situation where the market is an opponent that must be outsmarted.
 Many deals are left on the table.
 What would happen if they instead used the strategy of the Open Kimono?
 Imagine a company that says to their customers with conviction and honesty, “Here is what I have, and here is what I need.
 Let us work together to create mutual value.”

 The rules of an Open Kimono business

 All this is lovely sentiment, but what does it mean?
-The following practices might vary depending on the exact company, but here is a good start.
+The following might vary depending on the exact company, but here is a good start.